GenesisEducationKyiv/front-end-school-3-0-Nels0nMuntz/docs/Security Audit/2-security-report.md

-## 6. Absence of Zero-Day Vulnerabilities
+## 7. Absence of Zero-Day Vulnerabilities

-Using GitHub Dependabot helps detect zero-day vulnerabilities at an early stage.
+To detect and mitigate zero-day vulnerabilities, the following measures were implemented:

+1. Dependabot security updates were enabled.
+It automatically alerts about known CVEs and outdated dependencies.
+2. Snyk was used to scan for known vulnerabilities, continuously monitor dependencies.
+3. Socket.dev was used to detect malware, unexpected code behavior, and supply chain attacks, which is often linked to zero-day issues

-## 7. Access Token Privileges (Principle of Least Privilege)
+## 8. Access Token Privileges (Principle of Least Privilege)

 **Check**: Review access tokens and their permission scope.